 Now that you've familiarized yourself with the pose, consider some of the benefits.

-The folks at YogaTravelTree also recommend the pose, which "not only provides an intense hip flexor stretch, it also tones the vagina and improves orgasms."
+The folks at YogaTravelTree also recommend the pose, which "not only provides an intense hip flexor stretch, it also tones your muscles and improves sexual pleasure."
 By squeezing the pelvic muscles, you're essential doing your Kegel exercises, they claim, and increasing the opportunity for enhanced pleasure.

 According to Debbie Herbenick Phd, the Bridge can be, frankly, ecstatic."Some women experience enhanced arousal while doing bridge—even just as part of their regular yoga practice," she tells Fitness Magazine.

 The popularity of Bridge Pose means people aren't just practicing it on their own, but with a partner as well.